ZhiyuZhang001/micromagnetic-simulation/README.md

-# object: skyrmion
-# tools: ubermag
-# some codes to use ubermag
+# Here are some codes for micromagnetic simulation by using Ubermag